About Management Center

 The Microsoft SQL database server is administered by the Management Server and can be installed locally on the Management Server or on a separate server.

-For more information about managing user permissions for the SQL database during installation and upgrades, see User Workspace Manager Install and Configure
+For more information about managing user permissions for the SQL database during installation and upgrades, see Install and Configure

-SQL Server AlwaysOn is the preferred SQL Server technology to support High Availability/Disaster Recovery screnarios and DesktopNow/User Workspace Manager 10.x servers have been optimized to support this technology.
+SQL Server AlwaysOn is the preferred SQL Server technology to support High Availability/Disaster Recovery screnarios and DesktopNUser Workspace Managerow/User Workspace Manager 10.x servers have been optimized to support this technology.
+Note that DesktopNow was renamed to User Workspace Manager from 10.1 FR2).

 SQL mirroring is available for DesktopNow 10.1 FR1 or later customers who are currently in the process of transitioning to AlwaysOn technology.
 For more information see the User Workspace Manager Install and Configure Help.